What is Autism when looked at with fresh eyes?

 The further enhance your ability to help your child on the spectrum, seek parents that have walked the path already.
 For further support, you can join our online private community with parents of kids in the spectrum and learn about the benefits of hiring an autism life coach.

-Signs and Symptoms of Autism Spectrum Disorder (ASD)
+Signs And Symptoms Of Autism Spectrum Disorder (ASD)

 Signs and symptoms of Autism can help us as parents and medical professionals to focus our efforts to help children with autism.
 In some settings, there can be a focus from people to use the signs and symptoms to diagnose a child as either autistic or not, then further categorise them to represent where on the spectrum they belong.
 A better use of the signs and symptoms is to use them to guide our focus and help our children.